-If a person is required to submit a revised report because of a requirement in the Regulation, Ontario Regulation 143/16, or Ontario Regulation 452/09, the person shall, for each activity required to be addressed in the revised report, use the standard quantification method contained in the version of this Guideline, the Guideline as incorporated into Ontario Regulation 143/16 or the Guideline for Greenhouse Gas Emissions Reporting as incorporated into Ontario Regulation 452/09 that was in effect for the year that was the subject of the original report.
+If the person is required to submit a revised report because of a requirement in the Regulation, Ontario Regulation 143/16, or Ontario Regulation 452/09, the person shall, for each activity required to be addressed in the revised report, use the standard quantification method contained in the version of this Guideline, the Guideline as incorporated into Ontario Regulation 143/16 or the Guideline for Greenhouse Gas Emissions Reporting as incorporated into Ontario Regulation 452/09 that was in effect for the year that was the subject of the original report.

-6. Production Parameters
+6. Activity Components and EPS Parameters